splunk/splunk-connect-for-snmp/docs/bestpractices.md

 ```
 that causes infinite retry of walk operation, add `worker.ignoreEmptyVarbinds` parameter to `values.yaml` and set it to true.

-An example confiuration for worker in `values.yaml` is:
+An example configuration for worker in `values.yaml` is:

 ```yaml
 worker: